phoenixframework/phoenix/guides/authn_authz/scopes.md

 ## phx.gen.auth

-When you invoke `mix phx.gen.auth`, it will generate a default scope for you.
+The task `mix phx.gen.auth` will generate a default scope.
 This scope ties the generated resources to the currently authenticated user.
 Let's see it in action:

 ```console
 $ mix phx.gen.auth Accounts User users